Robert (Bob) Corrie

 Bob was a wonderful husband, father and friend who will be missed by all.
 A Celebration of Bob’s Life will be held later this summer.
 Details will be provided at a later date.
 In lieu of flowers, donations can be made to the Heart and Stroke Foundation of Canada.

-To send flowers to Robert (Bob) Corrie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Robert (Bob) Corrie, please visit our floral store.